aebergl/MatSurv/README.md

 * 'RT_position': Vector defining the Risk Table axes for the KM plot (default: [0.3 0.05 0.68 0.20])

-* 'TimeUnit': String defning time unit displayd on the x-axis.
+* 'TimeUnit': String defining time unit displayed on the x-axis.
   (default: 'Months')

 * 'BaseFontSize': Base font size for all text in the plot